westim/ConcentrationGame/README.md

 - Building the `NSAttributedString` text was difficult to do cleanly since it had dependencies on the other attributes of `Card`.
 - Keeping sync between the Model and View was difficult because the only correlation between the `UIButton` and the corresponding `Card` was the index.
 This was complicated by the [`remove(at:)`](https://developer.apple.com/documentation/swift/array/1641390-remove) function, which moves Elements up in the `Array`.
 Ideally, this architecture should be improved.
 - The rules of the game itself were not easy to comprehend.
 Difficult requirements make for difficult business logic.

+## Graphical Set Game

+### Demo

+### :heavy_plus_sign: Additional Features

+### :bulb: Challenges & Key Takeaways

+- Getting an amorphous shape like the "squiggle" to look good, scale with the bounds, and avoid spaghetti code was fairly challenging.
+Thankfully, extension methods helped keep this a little cleaner.
+- Documentation for UIBezierPath is very respectable.
+This is what allowed me to find the [`lineJoinStyle`](https://developer.apple.com/documentation/uikit/uibezierpath/1624378-linejoinstyle) property to make the curves smooth.